 Bringing Care To The World’s Neglected

 WTI and its partners have already begun successful telehealth programs in Bangladesh and Haiti.
-And in Malawi, they have created a telehealth-enabled fistula care center that has treated over 200 women and conducted more than 82 surgeries.
+Additionally, in Malawi, they created a telehealth-enabled fistula care center that has already treated over 200 women and conducted more than 82 surgeries.

-“Uniting WTI with InTouch Health and Direct Relief demonstrates our global scalability and the operability of the technology to provide relief efforts and services to communities that would otherwise not have the same access to quality care,” says Sharon Allen, WTI executive director.
+“Uniting WTI with InTouch Health and Direct Relief demonstrates our global scalability and the operability of the technology to provide relief efforts and services to communities that would otherwise not have the same access to quality care,” said Sharon Allen, Executive Director of WTI.

-InTouch Health founder and chairman, and WTI chairman Yulun Wang is excited that the new alliance is bringing continuous care to these communities.
-“Rather than providing episodic support relying on traditional modes of transportation, WTI will enable sustained support by leveraging telehealth to bring clinical expertise to the regions it assists,” he says.
+InTouch Health founder and chairman, and WTI chairman, Yulun Wang is excited that the new alliance is bringing continuous care to these communities.
+He stated, “rather than providing episodic support relying on traditional modes of transportation, WTI will enable sustained support by leveraging telehealth to bring clinical expertise to the regions it assists.”

-A century ago, Dr. Albert Schweitzer relocated to west Africa because so many residents there were dying from strangulated hernias that were completely preventable with proper medical care.
+A century ago, Dr. Albert Schweitzer relocated to Western Africa because so many residents there were dying from strangulated hernias, which is completely preventable with proper medical care.
 Today, WTI is using telehealth to bring thousands of Schweitzers to underserved communities around the globe.

-Learn more about telehealth solutions for improving access to care.
+Learn more about the telehealth solutions that are helping improve access to care in these underserved areas.